 Being the animal lover I am, with three cats, two dogs, a horse, and some future chickens, I’m forever cleaning up animal messes.
 Most of the commercial pet cleaners you can buy are full of all kinds of chemicals and greatly contribute to indoor air pollution.

 Well, thanks to this pretty old lady cat, I have had plenty of experience testing out natural cleaners and my favorite has been this DIY recipe.
 Pumpkin Pie had a very bad hip injury before I rescued her and has a hard time feeling the urge to go.
 Usually by the time she starts making her way to the litter box it is already too late.
 So I am left with lots of cat messes.
 If you have ever dealt with cat urine you know the smell is awful and almost impossible to get out but this cleaner has done the trick every time!
+If you don’t have the time to do this yourself or you have a serious stain problem then perhaps using a carpet cleaning service would be the right choice for you, but if not check out this awesome, natural stain remover recipe!

 So without further ado here is my AWESOME